hubleto/developer/v0/book/content/pages/tutorial/create-app-loader-and-manifest.md

 ## Where are apps stored?

-There are three types of Hubleto apps: community, enterprise, external or custom.
+There are three types of Hubleto apps: community, premium, external or custom.
 See [this page](../apps) to learn more about their differences.

 *Community* apps are stored in `./apps/community`.
-To create them, it's enough to create an app folder here. *External* and *enterprise* apps are stored in their own repositories and they will need to have a repository configured.
+To create them, it's enough to create an app folder here. *External* and *premium* apps are stored in their own repositories and they will need to have a repository configured.
 To learn how to configure app repositories, check [advanced app development tutorial](../advanced-development).

 > In this tutorial, we will be creating a **custom app**.
 We will use `MyCompany` as the vendor name and `MyApp` as the application name.